SaturnFramework/Saturn/README.md

 Saturn is a web development framework written in F# which implements the server-side MVC pattern.
 Many of its components and concepts will seem familiar to those of us with experience in other web frameworks like Ruby on Rails or Python’s Django.

-It's havily inspired by Elixir's [Phoenix](http://phoenixframework.org/).
+It's heavily inspired by Elixir's [Phoenix](http://phoenixframework.org/).

 ## Saturn rings